 Westhampton has officially SOLD OUT as of September 2021 but a beautiful new and exciting community is coming to Hockessin soon.

 Introducing: Valley Grove.
 Learn all about this new community and sign up for the interest list to receive the latest news and updates at the community logo above!

 - Westhampton - this community features townhomes near the highly desirable town of Hockessin, Delaware.
 See our homes for sale near Hockessin here!

 - The Village of Bayberry - our flagship new home community, the Village of Bayberry offers the best of new home living in Middletown, Delaware!
 With an incredible array of floor plans, miles of walking trails, parks, playgrounds and a luxury lake house that sits on the banks of the boating & fishing 11-acre Bayberry Lake, this community is perfect for those in all stages of life.
 See our homes for sale in Middletown here!

 - The Ponds at Bayberry - located directly adjacent to the Village of Bayberry, the Ponds provides luxury, resort-style 55+ living.
-With single family homes and town homes set amidst miles of walking trails and a luxury 10,000 square foot clubhouse with pool and extensive outdoor recreational complex, you are sure to enjoy your best life here at The Ponds at Bayberry.
+With single-family homes and townhomes set amidst miles of walking trails and a luxury 10,000 square foot clubhouse with a pool and extensive outdoor recreational complex, you are sure to enjoy your best life here at The Ponds at Bayberry.
 See our 55+ opportunities available in Middletown here!

 We hope you've enjoyed this article!
 Have any comments or questions?
 Contact us, and we'd be happy to help!